JussiKarkkainen/RISC-V-OS/README.md

 ### Physical memory allocations
 - The physical memory allocator can be found in ```kernel/pmm.c```.
 It uses a [bitmap](https://wiki.osdev.org/Page_Frame_Allocation) to keep track of allocated and free pages.
+- The Memory map can be found in MEMORYMAP.txt
 ### Virtual memory
 - Implements the Sv32 Page-Based Virtual Memory System described in the [RISC-V Instruction set manual Volume II: Privileged Architecture](https://riscv.org/technical/specifications/)